pereznetworks/pereznetworks.github.io/README.md

   - Please be careful, this is a ***LIVE*** Web App Forge.

-    - There is stuff that works great, and stuff that might blow up, creating verbose logging and heightened states of anxiety.
+    - There is stuff that works great, and stuff that might not work great, creating verbose logging and heightened states of anxiety.

   - There is lots of cool stuff:
     - Front-End HTML/CSS and Javascript